 I decided to ask members of the team—not only which projects they consider program milestones, but also which sites hold some sort of personal significance.
 Read on for a sampling of their responses.

 The City of Fredericksburg project ranks high on my list.
 In partnership with the city, Virginia Outdoors Foundation and Virginia Department of Wildlife Resources, we protected over 4,000 acres along the Rappahannock and Rapidan rivers, including miles and miles of river and stream frontage.
 It’s a fun and beautiful place to explore by kayak or canoe, and it gets a lot of public use.
 A great example of people and nature thriving together!

 Another one that has been meaningful to me personally is Charlottesville’s Meadow Creek, our largest and most urban stream restoration project.
 Working right in our back yard and with many partners I have known for years has been rewarding.
 We’ve also engaged a lot of volunteers and enabled numerous educational and research opportunities with UVA and local public schools.

-Alex Fisher, Wetland Restoration Assistant
+Alex Fisher, Wetland Restoration Ecologist